nishit-manjarawala/How-To-Work-With-Github/README.md

 git config --global user.name "Nishit"

-6) Now Commit your work with message as below
+6) Now Commit your work with message :git commit -m "commit message go here"

-git commit -m "first file commit"

--m is use for set message with for commit
+-m is use for set message to commit int this message you can explain your work and what task you did.

-on commit github ask for email and password
+on commit github ask for email and password give your github account email and password

-7) after successfully commit still file not updated on github. for update on github run command as below.
+7) after successfully commit still file not updated on github. for update on github run command : git push

-git push

-8) if you want to get new or update file from github to your local system run command as below
+8) if you want to get new or update file from github to your local system run command : git pull

-git pull